rtyler/brokenco.de/_posts/2017-05-07-planted-the-west-crop.md

 Overall, the west crop is going to be a good experiment.
 I'm of the belief that anybody can garden in a raised bed with pristine soil, assuming they have good sun and water.
-Working a native soil presents a few more challenges which I will have to content with this season.
+Working a native soil presents a few more challenges which I will have to contend with this season.
 Additionally, since the west crop isn't on my property, I'll be making trips out there a few times a week, which will require far more planning than the casual "step outside the front door and get dirty."